Many people are now familiar with the defective Takata airbags that have been recalled around the world.

 And that’s a very good thing.
 60 million have been recalled in the United States – the largest auto recall in history.
 These airbags have been linked to at least 13 deaths and over 100 injuries.
 Everyone needs to know about it.

 But here’s the crazy part: automakers are STILL making cars with these defective airbags – the exact airbags that have exploded and killed people.
+When you’re injured in a car accident, you need an experienced auto accident lawyer Memphis, TN courts know well.

 Takata (the airbag company) can’t make enough devices to cover both normal production AND the 60 million recalled cars.
 So the solution?
 Toyota, Volkswagen, Mitsubishi, and Fiat Chrysler are all selling cars with these defective, deadly airbags.